Vemuriamrutha/Vemuriamrutha/README.md

 - 🏆 Proven teamwork and problem-solving through national-level hackathons and engineering competitions
 - 📈 A mindset of continuous learning, adaptability, and building practical, end-to-end solutions

-### 🌍 Beyond Technology
+### 💡 Engineering Mindset

 I enjoy taking on challenges that push me beyond my comfort zone—whether it's learning a new technology, building a project from scratch, or collaborating with diverse teams.
-I believe the best engineers are lifelong learners who combine technical expertise with curiosity, adaptability, and a strong sense of ownership.
-My goal is to build technology that is reliable, impactful, and solves meaningful real-world problems.
+I believe the best engineers combine technical expertise with curiosity, adaptability, and a strong sense of ownership.
+My goal is to build reliable, intelligent, and impactful solutions by bringing together embedded systems, AI, and modern software engineering.

 ---